christinec-dev/GodotVersionUpdater/README.md

 Join my Discord if you want to give feedback on this plugin or to help me update it: https://discord.gg/FnD8355w

 ### Next Steps
-- Figure out how to add it to the Project Window, instead of the in-project Main Screen.
+- Figure out how to add it to the Project Window, instead of the in-project workspace.

 ## Links
 - [Wiki]()